jonathanlieweujin/Real-Time-Strand-Based-Hair-Rendering-using-Guide-Hair-Interpolation-And-Depth-Peeling/README.md

 ii) to adapt order-independent transparency for correct occlusion of hair strands using depth peeling.

 These objectives were evaluated through two tests.

+# Hair Rendering Performance
 Performance tests were carried out using different experiments, which were different number of guide hair strands with a fixed total number of hair strands rendered, different hair type setups with a fixed total number of hair strands, and different total number of hair strands with a fixed number of strands per guide patch.
 The results from the performance tests carried out have shown that guide hairs have reduced the number of hair strands simulated.
 This has allowed the hair-rendering performance to achieve the benchmark requirements of between 30 fps or 33.33 ms and 60 fps or 16.67 ms. The proposed system was also able to render different types of hairstyles that consists of up to about 50000 strands in real-time.

 ![image](https://github.com/jonathanlieweujin/Real-Time-Strand-Based-Hair-Rendering-using-Guide-Hair-Interpolation-And-Depth-Peeling/assets/106479441/f0e1dc06-4f0c-43ef-aa1a-4ae61be934c1)